Facebook Pixel

 How Much Does Car Insurance Cost in Illinois?

-Car insurance in Illinois is around 12% cheaper than the national average, costing approximately $550 for the state minimum coverage or slightly over $1,800 for full coverage.
-Some rates cost as low as $50 per month at minimum, but higher coverage plans cost upwards of $140 per month.
+Car insurance in Illinois is around 12% cheaper than the national average.
+It costs approximately $550 for the state minimum coverage and slightly over $1,800 for full coverage.
+Some rates cost as little as $50 per month, but higher coverage plans cost upwards of $140 per month.

 Average Cost of Car Insurance in Illinois Per Month